oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-add-busrules/ggsa-mt-add-busrules.md

-# Add Business Rules to Your Stream Analytics Pipeline
+# Add business rules to the Stream Analytics pipeline

 ## Introduction